Amazon Kindle versus Kobo ebook readers

 Amazon's Kindle range, which includes the entry-level Kindle, Paperwhite and premium Oasis, remains the top choice for buyers looking for a new ebook reader.
-Even so, Kobo is now a big contender to the Kindle crown, recently unveiling the Kobo Aura (Edition 2) ebook reader and its waterproof Kobo Aura One.
-Buyers happy with a second-hand model can still find ebook readers from Barnes & Noble and Sony online, but you'll obviously struggle finding support if you run into hardware issues.
+Even so, Kobo is now a big contender to Kindle's crown, with a full range of its own devices on the market.

 |Ebook reader brands rated|

 Amazon has released several iterations of its popular ebook reader.
-From the cheap and cheerful Kindle Paperwhite to the rather pricey Kindle Oasis with its unique charging case, there is a good selection of models to choose from.
+From the cheap and cheerful Kindle (2016) to the rather pricey but water-resistant Kindle Oasis, there's a good selection of models to choose from.
 The depth of the Amazon Kindle range means that you're likely to find an ebook reader perfectly suited to you, regardless of your budget.
 We take a closer look at the pros and cons of the Kindle range, below.